vespa-engine/documentation/en/performance/practical-search-performance-guide.md

 - `attribute` does not integarte with lingustic processing and is matched using [match:word](../reference/schema-reference.html#match).

-With `index` Vespa builds inverted index data structures which consists of
+With `index` Vespa builds inverted index data structures which roughly consists of:

 - A dictionary of the unique text tokens (after linguistic processing)
 - Posting lists for each unique text token in the collection

 With `attribute` Vespa per default does not build any inverted index like data structures for potential faster query evaluation.
 See [Wikipedia:Inverted Index](https://en.wikipedia.org/wiki/Inverted_index) and [Vespa internals](../proton.html#index).
-The reason for this is that Vespa `attribute` fields can be used for many different things: ranking, grouping, sorting, and potentially searching.
+The reason for this is that Vespa `attribute` fields can be used for many different things: [ranking](../ranking.html), [result grouping](../grouping.html), [result sorting](../reference/sorting.html), and finally searching/matching.

 Now let us focus on the `tags` field which we defined with `attribute`, matching in this fields will be performed using `match:word`.